FranciscoAriel/wnr/README.md

 This package is experimental and was done with educational purposes.

-R-tools is required in order to compile the package.
-You can download from [here](https://cran.r-project.org/bin/windows/Rtools/).
+R-tools is required in order to compile the package in windows.
+You can download them from [here](https://cran.r-project.org/bin/windows/Rtools/).

-This package was written and built in Windows 11.
+This package was written and built in Windows 11, some tests were done in Ubuntu using [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).